 Mezzo-Soprano & Musicologist

 For her work researching and recreating the orchestral score for a revival performance of Gena Branscombe’s dramatic oratorio, Pilgrims of Destiny, the Library of Congress interviewed her for their Researcher’s Blog and The Gazette.
-The only and original conductor’s score is held at the Library.
+The original and only conductor’s score is held at the Library.

 Ms. Shimeta received her Bachelor's degree from St. Cloud State University in St. Cloud, Minnesota and her Master of Music from the College-Conservatory of Music at the University of Cincinnati.